Massacre Canyon

-The Quaker agent John W. Williamson stated that 156 Pawnee were killed.
+According to Indian agent John W. Williamson of the Genoa Agency on the Pawnee Reservation, who accompanied the Pawnee hunting party, "On the 2d [in fact the 3d] day of July, 1873, the Indians, to the number of 700, left Genoa for the hunting grounds.
+Of this number 350 were men, the balance women and children."
+Williamson stated that 156 Pawnee were killed though numbers vary by source.
 This massacre ranked among "the bloodiest attacks by the Sioux" in Pawnee history.
 Cruel and violent warfare like this had been practiced against the Pawnee by the Lakota Sioux for centuries since the mid-1700s and through the 1840s.
 Attacks increased further in the 1850s until 1875.
-Historically the Pawnee were forced to give up what remained of their Nebraska homeland to the US Government after the Pawnee realized US Government were never going to honor any of the previous treaties.
-The Pawnee villages and Quaker agency near Genoa were attacked by the Lakota months and years prior without US Government protection as promised.
+The Pawnee villages and Quaker agency near Genoa were attacked by the Lakota months and years prior to the massacre without US Government protection that had been promised in the 1857 Treaty with the Pawnee.

-According to Indian agent John W. Williamson of the Genoa Agency, who accompanied the hunting party, "On the 2d [in fact the 3d] day of July, 1873, the Indians, to the number of 700, left Genoa for the hunting grounds.
-Of this number 350 were men, the balance women and children."